Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(Add RSS feeds to improve your site’s user experience.)
+(RSS (Really Simple Syndication) feeds can help to improve your accounting site’s user experience.)

 Checklists And Forms

-Checklists and forms are a great way to help increase user engagement, add value to your audience and provide something unique.
-Checklists and forms can provide visitors with useful instructions and resources to complete tasks.
-They can also be great business planning tools.
+Adding checklists and forms to your site is a great way to increase visitor engagement, add value to your readers and set yourself apart from the competition.
+They can provide useful step-by-step instructions and resources to perform necessary tasks.
+Forms and checklists are great business planning tools.

-You can provide online or downloadable forms and checklists (or links to these) covering a range of subjects such as:
+You can provide checklists and forms (or links to these) covering a range of areas such as:

 - Disclosure Checklists